nss0xvu1yqufia4p/gitlab-token-auth/README.md

 * Use the auth server secret key compute the hash from the 8 byte value
 * If the two hashes are equal then the token is valid

-The auth server first stores the token from the url as a session cookie and then redirects to the Gitlab server.
+The auth server first stores the token from the URL as a session cookie and then redirects to the Gitlab server.
 Upon attempting to access the Gitlab server the NginX proxy then calls the auth server again, the auth server then authenticates the request by checking for and validating the session cookie.

 This enables a basic level of access control to the Gitlab server keeping all tokens ephemeral and removing the need for a database.
-The Gitlab server can then be made fully public and will seem seamless when accessesed through a valid link.
+The Gitlab server can then be made fully public and will seem seamless when accessed through a valid link.
 The server itself is written in rust and built using musl and multi stage builds to produce a container image just 9.9MB in size.

 ### Setup